MaikelsoftTrading/signal-trading-examples/README.md

 This repository contains the developer documentation and C# examples for the SignalTrading framework, which can be found on [NuGet](https://www.nuget.org/packages/SignalTrading.Core/).
 You are welcome to share bugs and feature requests using the [Github issue tracker](https://github.com/MaikelsoftTrading/signal-trading-examples/issues).

 ## About the framework
-This is a framework for building signal-based trading applications for backtesting, live testing and live trading.
-It builds candlestick charts from live prices, supports margin trading, leverage, and estimates trading performance in real-time.
+The framework generates trading signals from price data and custom data using a provided strategy.
+Signals can be used for backtesting and live trading, published to a web site (or other channel) or placing orders at a broker.
+It can generate candlestick charts from live prices, supports margin trading (also for long positions), and estimates trading performance in real-time.
+The framework does not provide the mechanisms for connecting to a market data source or placing orders.

-* It can be used for trading commodities, forex, stocks, cryptocurrencies and more.
+* Not limited to a specific type of asset.
+Signals can be generated for every trading instrument.
 * No need to implement interfaces or inherit from framework classes.
 Instead, a trading strategy is implemented as a single C# function.
-* Prices can be paired with custom data that is to be analyzed by your strategy: e.g. Twitter mentions, number of crypto wallets, fundamentals.
+* Prices can be paired with custom data that is to be analyzed by your strategy
 * Easy to share C# code for backtesting and live trading.

 Performance metrics that are collected for each signal: